-To measure the performance of links from different aggregates, we select 10 aggregates and set up a mesh topology as shown in Fig. 2.
+To measure the performance of links from different aggregates, we select 10 aggregates and set up a mesh topology as shown in Figure 2.
+We request one VM from each aggregate and use GRE tunnels for the links connecting these VMs.